-Try walking to build up strength:
+Try walking to build your strength:

 Ride a stationary bike.
 Ask your doctor or therapist how long and how hard to ride.